matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 1 - Fundamentals of Testing/2 Testing and Quality Assurance.md

 [🔙 Home](../home.md)

-# Testing and Quality Assurance
+# Testing & Quality Assurance
 ![image3.png](assets/image3.png)

-## Errors, Defects, Failures and root causes
+## Errors, Defects, Failures & root causes
 ### Terms Explained
 * **Error**: a human action that produces an incorrect result
 * **Defect**: a manifestation of an error in a software work product